HMS Indefatigable (R10): Post-war service

 Indefatigable joined Implacable for her annual winter visit to Gibraltar after completing her refit in February 1952.
 Over the summer she exercised with the Home Fleet and visited the Danish port of Aarhus, where she was visited by Queen Alexandrine of Denmark in July.
 Captain Ralph Fisher assumed command on 30 January 1953 and took her to sea three weeks later for exercises with the Home Fleet and her annual visit to Gibraltar.
 She returned to Portland in late March and visited Bournemouth at the end of May.
 She joined her sister and several other carriers on 9 June to sail for Spithead for the Coronation Fleet Review of Queen Elizabeth II on 15 June as one of a fleet of nine carriers.
 Indefatigable joined her sister for fleet exercises off the Scilly Isles and in the Bristol Channel in September and October before beginning her annual refit on 6 October.
 The Admiralty announced on 26 January 1954 that both ships would be replaced as training ships and reduced to reserve.
 This had no short-term impact on their activities as they sailed for the Western Mediterranean on their annual winter cruise.
 The ship exercised with the Home Fleet and made a port visit to Casablanca, Morocco, before visiting Gibraltar.
 Captain Hugh Browne assumed command on 10 May after Fisher had been promoted.
 The ship welcomed home Queen Elizabeth II and her husband four days later as they returned from their tour of the Commonwealth.
 The following month, Indefatigable exercised with the Home Fleet in Scottish waters and visited Aarhus again.
 In August she began transferring her training duties to the carrier and arrived at Rosyth on 2 September to be paid off, a process that took until the following month to complete.
 She was towed to Gareloch in June 1955 where she was listed for disposal.
-Indefatigable was sold for scrap in September 1956 and subsequently broken up at Faslane.
+Indefatigable was sold for scrap in September 1956 and arrived at Dalmuir on 4 November 1956 to be stripped by Arnott Young, and the hulk subsequently towed to Troon for final breaking up, being beached there on 1 September 1957, with cutting-up complete on 15 April 1959.